 Do you want to be healthy?
 Do you want to look good?
 But more than anything, you want to know how to gain weight quickly and naturally — with no animal products and in a way that preserves your wellness and vibrance.

 Contrary to the stereotype, not all women want to lose weight.
 Some of us want to gain weight: to tone and build that fabulous muscle we’ve always wanted, and just as men do.
 But if you’re vegan, you can’t help but wonder: is this even possible?

 Must you eat pounds of meat, fat, and dairy-based protein shakes to build muscle?
 Absolutely not.
 Can you manage to be healthy and stay atop your vegan diet in the meantime?
 Absolutely yes!
 Though a warning: it’s no walk in the park, but it is possible (professional and Olympic athletes can do it after all!).

 There are fast, natural, and healthy ways to help you “beef” up as you work out (but without all the actual beef).
-And you can do so on a completely plant-based diet!
+And you can do so on an entirely plant-based diet!

 If you’re wondering where to start, here are some great tips.

 Pack in plant proteins!

-If you’re trying to build muscle, gain weight, or even get on that bodybuilding track, one thing’s for certain: whether you’re a vegan or a carnivore, you’re going to have to eat protein, protein, and more protein— and when you’re done eating protein, you’ll need to eat more protein.
+If you’re trying to build muscle, gain weight, or even get on that bodybuilding track, one thing’s for sure: whether you’re a vegan or a carnivore, you’re going to have to eat protein, protein, and more protein— and when you’re done eating protein, you’ll need to eat more protein.

-When eating a fully plant-based or vegan diet, getting adequate protein is going to be your biggest priority.
+When eating an entirely plant-based or vegan diet, getting adequate protein is going to be your biggest priority.
 It’s an even bigger priority for muscle building, too.

 The average human needs only 0.8 grams of protein per kilogram per day to be healthy.
 But when trying to gain muscle mass, you’ll need to eat more than twice that: 2.4 grams per kilogram per day!